 JENNY JUDGE

-“Memory of an Object” 2024 (Glass, CNC milled aluminum)
+“Memory of an Object” 2024.
+Kiln-cast glass, CNC cut aluminum

 Jenny is a Canadian/New Zealand artist who creates installations and objects using craft-based processes, including 3D prints, mold making, glass, ceramics, plaster, fiber, writing, and film